canonical/mir/doc/kernel_requirements.md

 Modules: i915, radeon and nouveau, to support the broadest range of common desktop/laptop hardware.

-Version: Kernel version 3.11.0 or later at least for radeon and nouveu to support fullscreen bypass correctly.
+Version: Kernel version 3.11.0 or later, at least for radeon and nouveau to support fullscreen bypass correctly.
 Intel (i915) is known to work properly with even older kernels.

-Additional Patches: None at this time.
+Additional patches: None at this time.